Internships

 Washington Semester Program

 The Washington Semester Program (PSCI 394C/399) offers internships in Congress, the executive branch, party campaign committees, and lobbying, advocacy and policy groups.
-The department uses the Washington Center for support.
+The department uses The Washington Center (TWC) for support.
 The center helps students secure a placement, provides housing, and offers other programming.
 An internship provides a student the opportunity to learn experientially one or more of the following: how government functions; how public policies are created, adopted and implemented; and how political campaigns work.

 Internships are available in both the fall and spring semesters.
 Students interested in applying should read the application instructions here and contact Professor Jordan well in advance of their intended time in Washington.
 (Internships are also available at TWC in the summer for no credit or one credit.
 These are not offered by the Department of Political Science but by the Greene Career Center.
 For summer internships at TWC, contact the University of Rochester Greene Career Center directly.)